robots4life/luscious-lucia/verified-email-nodemailer-password-prisma-sqlite/README.md

 <pre>{JSON.stringify(data, null, 2)}</pre>
 ```

-#### 8.1.4 Redirect the new User with verified email address and authenticated session to profile page
+#### 8.1.4 Redirect the new User with verified email address and authenticated session to Profile page

 Remember, you are now still on the `/verify/[token]` page now, the **API Route** and are returning the found user id.
 The user just pasted the verification link from the email message in this browser tab.